Introduction

 Fleet: it specifies a list of vehicles along with their associated information, such as shift schedules, start and end locations, breaks, capacities, and skills.

-• Each vehicle may have one or more optional breaks.
+• Each vehicle may have one or more breaks.
 For each break, you can define a time window during which it can be taken, as well as the location and duration of the break.

 • For each vehicle, you can define one or more capacity types along with the available units for each type.
 Vehicle capacity can be represented using multidimensional units of measure, such as volume, mass, or size.